marbl/HG002/Sequencing_data.md

 ## Illumina PCRFree Data
 For polishing, we made use of 2x250 whole genome sequence from Illumina available from [NCBI](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/HG002_NA24385_son/NIST_Illumina_2x250bps/).

+## Other listed resources
+A comprehensive catalog of available sequencing data for HG002 is available on the FTP site at [NCBI](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/).

 # Notes on downloading files.

 Files are generously hosted by Amazon Web Services.
 Although available as straight-forward HTTP links, download performance is improved by using the Amazon Web Services <a href="https://aws.amazon.com/cli/">command-line interface</a>.
 References should be amended to use the `s3://` addressing scheme, i.e. replace `https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/` with `s3://human-pangenomics/T2T` to download.